s4heid/athens-bosh-release/README.md

 The script will prompt you to log in to your lastpass account, as it will sync the terraform state with a lastpass secret note.

+### bosh-lite

+If it is sufficient to run the athens server locally (e.g., for testing or development purposes) you might want to use bosh-lite.
+This is probably the easiest way to spin up a bosh environment and is explained step by step in the [bosh docs](https://bosh.io/docs/bosh-lite).

 ## Development

-Deploy an athens server in your bosh environment and run the integration tests by executing
+After [setting up your bosh environment](#getting-started), deploy an athens server and run the integration tests by executing

 ```sh
 $ ./scripts/test.sh
 ```

 ## License